smith-chem-wisc/StefanPaper/CalibrationPaper.md

 The calibration of spectra files and algorithmic improvements in the peptide dictionary search improves the accuracy and efficiency of new posttranslational-modification (PTM) identification.

 # Motivation

 Physical measurements introduce noise, and instruments that take multiple measurements often have correlated noise between different samples.
 Knowledge of what some of the measurements should be, paired with a correlated noise assumption, enables us to make an intelligent guess at what the noise is for the rest of the measurem­­­ents.
 This is indeed the scenario with mass spectrometry data, where the knowledge of the true mz values for some peaks comes from identified peptide sequences.

+# Previous Calibration Work

+ Calibrating spectra files is a necessity due to a mass spectrometer introducing a bias in measurements.
+On a basic level, in each spectrum a mass spectrometer captures m/z peaks with corresponding intensities.
+Calibrating intensity values is a more difficult task that is not the main focus of the paper.
+All previous work focused on calibrating m/z measurements based on knowledge of the expected location of a subset of peaks.
+The existing methods for calibrating spectra include constant shifts based on a chemical lock mass compound, shift based on molecules based on the digestion compound, and a recent software lock mass paper.

+## Chemical Lock Mass

+A compound such as EEEEE can be present everywhere in the column, and is thus seen in every MS scan.
+Due to the known

+## Digestion Compounds

+Trypsin is in itself a peptide, and compounds are seen throughout the measurements.

+## Software Lock Mass

+A recent paper suggests using known identifications to create a two-dimensional model of the error in the measurement.
+The two variables are the Retention Time and the m/z value of each peak.
+The model predicts the error in the measured m/z value based on these input variables.

+The differences with the work presented here are as follows:

+- We do not limit ourselves to two variables, but expand to use other useful information such as observed intensity, injection time and others.
+- We separate the scan-wise variables from the individual peak variables (namely m/z value and intensity).
+This is an important consideration, since peaks that appear in the same scan have identical retention times, thus making the distribution of retention times discrete rather than the continuous m/z distribution of peaks.
+- The calibration is done on both MS and MS/MS scans, as opposed to just MS scans.
+-  We publish our software both as a standalone tool and as a library, distributed along with its source code.
+- 

 # Calibration